Skip to content

 Building Code Sessions

-2021 IBC Half Day Update and Significant Changes
+2024 IBC Update and Significant Changes

 Reviews the changes from the last edition to the current edition of the International Building Code.
 The background behind many of the changes will be discussed to provide the participants with an understanding of the intent of the changes and how to apply it to their everyday work.
 Subjects covered in the class will include the code change process, mixed occupancies, atriums, accessible means of egress and many more.